CP86100/Portfolio/gameCharacter/README.md

 # gameCharacter
-Moving game character using Javascript, HTML, CSS and JQuery.
+Moving game character using keyboard arrows, programmed with Javascript, HTML, CSS and JQuery.